 Arranged marriages used to be common among Basotho leaders and chief's children, ancestry and kinship connections were important to regulate social and legal relations.
 The boy's father usually proposed by approaching the girl's parents.
 If they were receptive, he asked for a calabash of water.

 The number of bohali was more or less fixed at 20 cattle, one horse, and 10 sheep or goats, but it was seldom paid in full.
 After a transfer of up to 10 cattle, further payments helped ally the two kin groups in bonds of reciprocity and friendship.
-In the past a wedding would normally be held shortly after the marriage was arranged.
+In the past, a wedding would normally be held shortly after the marriage was arranged.

-Until then, the couple were not supposed to have sexual intercourse or live together.
+Until then, the couple was not supposed to have sexual intercourse or live together.
 Today many marriages occur after elopement or when the man and his friends abduct 'shobela' his chosen girl and take her to his home, where she is welcomed as if a wedding had taken place.
 An animal may even be slaughtered to mark the occasion, while the bride's trousseau is sent after her.

 The first bohali transfer, of six cattle or their cash equivalent, is an acknowledgement by the groom that he has had sexual relations with his wife, but does not mark his right to claim her children as members of his kin group; for this at least 10 cattle, or their cash equivalent, need to be transferred and acknowledged publicly.

 In the past a man could apply for land and a building site at the start of the first season after marriage, and slowly the new household's independence in the extended family structure developed.
 Pressure on land today means that he may wait far longer than a year.
 However, many brides resist this, and demand their own households immediately upon marriage.